canercetin-randomguy/reddit-upvote/README.md

 Setup post.env with post ID from link.

-I dont even know if this is fully functional, this is just something that came out of total boredom.
+it is fully functional, but you need private proxies. almost all public proxy servers are banned from Reddit.